-Belleville is a cosmopolitan area of the 20th arrondissement and is rather charming with a really special atmosphere.
+Belleville is a cosmopolitan area of the 20th arrondissement and is rather charming, with a really special atmosphere.
 It has many artists’ studios and boasts a park in the hilly area, which offers an extraordinary view of Paris and the Eiffel Tower.
-This is a fairly youthful neighborhood with lots of bars and pubs, as well as the eponymous concert hall, so rent tends to be more affordable than other Parisian arrondissements.
+This is a fairly young neighborhood with lots of bars and pubs, as well as the eponymous concert hall, so rent tends to be more affordable than other Parisian arrondissements.

 Métro : Belleville, Pyrénées

 Le Marais is named after a former swamp that has been occupied since the twelfth century.
 Today this area of the 4th arrondissement is one of the most expensive and sought-after in the capital.
 Le Marais forms a triangle between the squares of Bastille, République and Hôtel de Ville.
 It is known as a historic and cultural district because there are so many museums (the Picasso museum, Victor Hugo’s house…), restaurants, hotels and bars.
 Le Marais is an elegant neighborhood geared towards fashionable living, with plenty of high-end stores, such as BHV.

 Métro: Saint-Paul, Arts Métiers Chemin Vert

 The Latin Quarter

 This is one of the most famous districts in the capital, that stretches across the 5th and 6th arrondissements.
 The name derives from the Latin once spoken in the medieval schools and universities in the area.
 It is well-known as a student district given its many universities, such as the Sorbonne.
 The area is also home to several prestigious high schools and colleges.
 There are cinemas, pubs and lots of tourist attractions, such as the Panthéon, the Luxembourg gardens and museum, and the Arènes de Lutèce.

 Métro: Sèvres Babylone, Saint-Germain des Près, Saint Michel